Home >> Electricity, power & energy

 The power through the resistor is given by:

-But we must average of this power over time 't' to calculate the energy/work.
+But we must take the average of this power over time 't' to calculate the energy/work.

 IRMS is the square root of the average of the current squared.